 There are a maybe a handful of monks and nuns around the world who have the training and inclination to work in a modern brewery.
 As the number of monks and nuns dwindle, almost none of them are brewers or interested in seeking the training to run the brewery in a hands-on way.
 Today’s modern monastic brewery is much like any brewery anywhere in the world: a modern operation with up-to-date equipment brewing on a regular schedule.
 With few monks and even fewer young monks, it’s simply easier to allow the operation of the brewery to be handled by secular brewers.
 The monks control the business and direction of the brewery, but all the operations are handled by employees of the abbey.
 This allows the brewery to operate with a sense of continuity while granting the monks time to spend in contemplation and other duties instead of the day-to-day backbreaking labor of brewing.

 Sister Doris Engelhard is one of those rare exceptions.
-She started her brewing career started when she was selected by Brauschwester (Brewsister) Lisana to lead the brewery after her.
+Her brewing career started when she was selected by Brauschwester (Brewsister) Lisana to lead the brewery after her.
 Sister Doris was sent off to brewing school.
 Initially she’d wanted to study agriculture to work on the lands of the abbey.
 She’d never even drank beer prior to enrolling in school.
 After the first less than enjoyable taste, she quickly came to love beer.
 “There’s nothing better,” she says to interviewer Christopher Renzikowski¹ when asked about the aroma of hops and malt.